-Graduate and non-graduate entrants will follow the same learning pattern but, in compliance with the requirements of QAA, be assessed at the differentiated levels for undergraduate study in Year 2.
+Graduate and non-graduate entrants will follow the same learning pattern and assessments in Year 1, but, in compliance with the requirements of QAA, will be assessed at the differentiated levels for undergraduate study in Year 2.

 Course Content

-The PCET programmes have been devised to introduce students to teaching in the post compulsory education and training (PCET) sector including tertiary, further and higher education, adult and community education, vocational and 14- 19 education as well as training in the private sector or work-based learning environments.
-These two-year part time programmes will engage you in both academic and practical assignments.
+The PCET programmes have been devised to introduce you to teaching in the post compulsory education and training (PCET) sector including all post 16 education - tertiary, further and higher education, adult and community education, vocational and 14- 19 education, youth work, prison education and pupil reform units, as well as training in the private sector or work-based learning environments, through apprenticeship programmes.
+These two-year part time programmes will engage you in both academic and practical assignments through course work only.

-The programmes are based upon participative student-centred learning which requires the student to engage with a number of teaching methods including practical and simulated exercises, class based discussions, role play and experiential learning tasks and blended learning approaches to maximise effective learning and offer an inclusive learning experience for all students throughout the programme.
+The PCET programmes are based upon participative student-centred learning which requires you to engage with a range of teaching methods including practical and simulated exercises, class-based discussions, role play and experiential learning tasks and blended learning approaches to maximise effective learning and offer an inclusive learning experience for all students throughout the programme.

-The programme aims to provide a high quality and professionally appropriate experience that offers the opportunity for students to develop their abilities to plan and undertake projects related to practice and to link their practice to theory in a critical and evaluative way.
-It aims to equip students with the skills to engage with the concept of reflective practice and to select areas of professional relevance for their study.
+The programmes further aim to provide high quality, professionally appropriate experiences that offer opportunities for you to develop abilities to plan and undertake practice-related projects and to link practice to theory in a critically evaluative way.
+They aim to equip you with skills to engage with critical reflective practice, creating 'reflective practitioners', and to select areas of professional relevance for your study.

 The Post Compulsory Education and Training (PCET) sector is an area of growing importance in a world of rapidly evolving economic and social change.
 As individuals face the need to upgrade their skills in order to meet the requirements of the world of work, educators in the Post 16 sector have a key role to play in helping them to achieve their learning goals.

-The overall aim is to create 'reflective practitioners'.
+The overall aim is to create professional reflective practitioners.

 Modules: